gbutt/angular-visualforce-starter/README.md

 ---

 <b>How do I get the starter running in Salesforce?</b>
 + If you are deploying to a developer org you might need to specify the package namespace.
-Do this in [vfrActions.constant.js](src/js/config/vfrActions.constant.js).
+Do this in [vfrAction.config.js](src/js/config/vfrAction.config.js), or in the [example visualforce page](example/ngStarter.page).
 + First you will need to deploy this starter as a static resource - `npm run deploy`
   + This command will prompt you for your environment - choose `test` for a sandbox and `login` for a developer org.
   + Provide your credentials and wait for the deploy to finish.
 If the deploy times out you can check the status on the Deployment Status page in Salesforce.